minprog/programmeren-1/problems/tiles_single/index.md

 ## Questions

-Read over the code and comments in `tiles.c` and then answer the questions below in `questions.txt`, which is a (nearly empty) text file that we included for you inside of the distribution's `tiles` directory.
+Read over the code and comments in `tiles.c` and then answer the questions below in `questions.txt`, in Dutch or English, which is a (nearly empty) text file that we included for you inside of the distribution's `tiles` directory.
 No worries if you're not quite sure how `fprintf` or `fflush` work; we're simply using those to automate some testing.

 1. Besides 4 × 4, what other dimensions does the framework allow?
 1. With what sort of data structure is the game's board represented?